Pink Explains She ‘Couldn’t Function’ Without Rescue Inhaler During Her Battle With Coronavirus

-Last week, Pink took to social media to announce that she and her three-year-old son, Jameson, had caught the coronavirus.
-The “Just Like a Pill” chart-topper admitted that after she and her child were showing symptoms, they were lucky to have access to tests that ended up being positive.
+Last week, Pink took to social media to announce that she and her 3-year-old son, Jameson, had contracted coronavirus.
+The “Just Like a Pill” chart-topper admitted that after she and her child began showing symptoms, they were lucky to have access to tests, which ended up being positive.

-Fortunately, Pink and her child are now back to full health.
-The singer made an appearance on Ellen DeGeneres’s at-home chat show which will air today and opened up about the struggles they faced while infected with the disease, per Music News.
+Fortunately, Pink and her son are now back to full health.
+The singer made an appearance on Ellen DeGeneres’ at-home chat show which will air today and opened up about the struggles they faced while dealing with the disease, per Music News.

-“At a certain point, maybe around March 18th, March 19th, March 20th, when [Jameson’s] fever was staying and going up, I woke up in the middle of the night and couldn’t breathe,” she said.
+“At a certain point, maybe around March 18th, March 19th, March 20th, when (Jameson’s) fever was staying and going up, I woke up in the middle of the night and couldn’t breathe,” she said.

 “I have this inhaler that I use, a rescue inhaler, and I couldn’t function without it.
 And that’s when I started to get really scared,” Pink continued.